ADJUNCT LANGUAGE INSTRUCTORS

-The Program in International Relations invites applications for adjunct instructors to teach intensive first-year writing courses for International Relations MA candidates, beginning September 1, 2018, subject to budgetary and administrative approval.
+The Program in International Relations invites applications for adjunct instructors to teach intensive first-year writing courses for International Relations MA candidates in Fall and/or Spring semesters, subject to budgetary and administrative approval.
 Instructors will teach the introductory, required two-point course, INTRL-GA 3992 "Writing for International Affairs."
 Current program needs include, but are not limited to, expertise in teaching English-language learners, international students, and heritage-language speakers.
 This is an adjunct position with initial appointment for one semester, and the position is renewable based on the Program's needs.

 Successful applicants will be strong writers who have demonstrated outstanding mastery of writing in their field and excellence in college-level teaching, and who have carefully considered the role of writing in graduate education.
 We welcome and encourage applicants from across the disciplines, but are particularly interested in those with experience in the fields of history, international relations, political science, government and sociology.

 Preferred qualifications include any combination of the following: